On this page:

 ice_getSlicedData on the value will return a

 SlicedData object that represents the complete state of the instance.
-The
+User exceptions provides the same

 SlicedData class is described below:

-Applications do not normally need to use these types, but they provide all of the information the run time requires to forward an instance.
+SliceInfo provide all of the information the run time requires to forward an instance; applications do not normally need to use them.

 In C++11 and Objective-C, if the received value refers to a graph with cycles, the application should call